OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User

 Similarly, \texttt{LNN} models~\cite{hasani2021lnn} have been utilized in a variety of applications, including robot control.
 A published news article\footnote{https://news.mit.edu/2021/machine-learning-adapts-0128} suggests that these models are able to perform any time series task.
 To test their ability to perform unsupervised anomaly detection, we implemented an \texttt{LTC} primitive and, shortly after, the \texttt{LNN} pipeline. \citet{hasani2021lnn} released an accompanying \texttt{pip} installable library, which has made creating the \texttt{LNN} pipeline straightforward.
-It took one week from its first commit to when it merged on the main branch and became sandbox-available. \texttt{LNN} performs well in the benchmark; however, its main drawback is its computational time. \bench has made it easier for us to incorporate new models and assess their anomaly detection capabilities.
+It took one week from its first commit to when it merged on the main branch and became sandbox-available. \bench has made it easier for us to incorporate new models and assess their anomaly detection capabilities.